lockss/lockss-rtd-portal/docs/migration/configuring1.rst

 The next task is to configure LOCKSS 1.x for migration in the :guilabel:`Migration Settings` screen of your LOCKSS 1.x Web user interface.

-Your LOCKSS 2.x system will need to be running, and you will need to know the LOCKSS 2.x hostname [#fn-same-host]_, Web user interface username and password, and PostgreSQL database password, supplied when :ref:`Configuring LOCKSS 2.x for Migration`.
+Your LOCKSS 2.x system will need to be running, and you will need to know the LOCKSS 2.x hostname, Web user interface username and password, and PostgreSQL database password, supplied when :ref:`Configuring LOCKSS 2.x for Migration`.

 .. tip::